The PCH in 25 Breathtaking (& Bizarre!) Stops You’ll Adore

 Ahhh, the stunning California Pacific Coast Highway.

-Considered one of the world’s most scenic drives, the Pacific Coast Highway is a classic American road trip.
-It also happens to be on my own personal list of the Top 30 Travel Experiences around the world.
+Considered one of the world’s most scenic drives, the Pacific Coast Highway Road Trip is a classic American travel experience.

 Here are 29 more if you’re curious: Around the World in 30 Extraordinary Travel Experiences